Last Updated on January 11, 2022 by Editor

 Rent a kayak at the tiny and charming Indian River Marina owned by a genial Rob Chase, who makes sure that all patrons don life-vests and gives each a laminated map showing a variety of touring options.

-Clinton Crossing draws budget-conscious fashionistas from all over Connecticut and the world.
-Barney’s, Saks Fifth Ave. and Donna Karan, among many others, separate bargain hunters from their Benjamin’s.
+Clinton Premium Outlet Center draws budget-conscious fashionistas from all over Connecticut and the world.
+Armani, Boss and Kate Spade, among many others, separate bargain hunters from their Benjamin’s.

-Enea and Cathie Bacci own what has to be one of the last (and best) authentic lobster shacks in Connecticut.
+Established by Enea and Cathie Bacci decades ago, and now owned by two long-term employees, award-winning Lobster Landing has to be one of the last (and best) authentic lobster shacks in Connecticut.
 If not the whole Eastern seaboard.
-Under nineteen bucks gets you a toasted roll brimming with quarter pound chunks of lobster drizzled with butter.

 EAT/DRINK: Chamard Vineyards, Clinton